 One of the most important steps you can take to reduce your vet bills is to become actively involved in your dog’s health.

 For example, do some research on dog health.
-You could read Dr. Rachele Baker’s book Dog Health Care: 7 Simple Ways to Keep Your Dog Healthy.
-This is a relatively short book that discusses such important topics as:
+You could read Betsy Brevitz’s book The Complete Healthy Dog Handbook.
+This is a comprehensive book that discusses such important topics as:

 - dog and puppy nutrition